rebel-sjlee/vllm-metal/README.md

 # vllm-metal

-Community maintained hardware plugin for vLLM on Apple Silicon.

 This plugin enables vLLM to run on Apple Silicon Macs using Metal Performance Shaders (MPS) for GPU acceleration.

 ## Features